Pathak94/electronut.github.io/tinyDriver/index.md

 and digital I/O. The free and cross-platform *avr-gcc* and *avrdude* toolchain combined with cheap USB based AVR programmers makes it very easy to develop projects for this board.

+The idea is that you can use *tinyDriver* as a convenient platform to learn about tinyAVRs and prototype your projects.

 *tinyDriver* is an Open Source hardware project.
 Here is the schematic: